hoonto/plnode/README.md

 Find a shared library here:  ./out/Release/lib.target/libnode.so

 #### Step 3: Make the PL extension.

+*Done if you clone plnode, but you will need to copy the .sql, .so, .control as shown below*

 This should be done in a gyp action probably node.gyp, but for now just manually copying is fine.